ton-community/ton-docs/docs/v3/documentation/smart-contracts/fift/fift-deep-dive.md

 # Fift deep dive

 Fift is a high-level stack-based language used for local manipulation of cells and other TVM primitives.
-Its primary purpose is to compile TVM assembly code into contract code as a bag-of-cells (BOC).
+Its primary purpose is to compile TVM assembly code into contract code as a bag-of-cells (BoC).

 :::caution
 **Advanced topic notice**